rahulverma1007199/State-District-Tehsil-List/README.md

 with Node js ->  making an api which send the whole data in one go ->with 3 sql queries

 With React -> calling the respective state data -> with one query

+#if you got error
+then change {type:QueryTypes.SELECT} to {type:db.QueryTypes.SELECT} // you can replace db to whatever your sequelize name.